DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### Nintendo NES and Famicom in 3D

-There is a commercial and proprietary emulator named [3dSen](http://www.geodstudio.net) that can be used to run NES and Famicom games in 3D.
-Only a limited set of games are supported and the quality of the 3D effect varies, but it's an interesting effect if you don't mind supporting closed-source emulator projects.
+There is a commercial emulator named [3dSen](http://www.geodstudio.net) that can be used to run NES and Famicom games in 3D on desktop operating systems (Linux, macOS and Windows).
+A somehow limited set of games are supported and the quality of the 3D effect varies, but it's an interesting effect nonetheless.

-For this guide it's assumed that you have purchased the emulator via Steam.
-ES-DE will however not run it via the Steam frontend, you'll instead need to relocate the 3dSen installation directory as detailed below.
+You can purchase 3dSen via Steam or itch.io, and you need to copy the installed emulator files to the directory defined below.

-**Linux-specific installation**
+**Linux**

-As 3dSen is a Windows-only emulator you'll need Wine (or Proton) to run it.
+Move or copy all 3dSen files to `~/Applications/3dSen/`.
+Note that the name of the binary is _3dSen.exe_ which is quite odd as this is not a Windows executable but rather a native ELF binary.

-How to setup Wine is covered in the [Running Windows emulators on Linux using Wine or Proton](USERGUIDE-DEV.md#running-windows-emulators-on-linux-using-wine-or-proton) section.
+**macOS**

-Once Wine or Proton has been setup, move or copy all 3dSen files to `~/Applications/3dSen/`
+Simply move 3dSen.app to the `/Applications/` directory.

-**Windows-specific installation**
+**Windows**

-If using the installer release of ES-DE you need to add the location of the 3dSen directory to your Path environment variable and if using the portable release you need to copy the 3dSen directory to the `Emulators` folder.
+If using the installer release of ES-DE you need to add the location of the 3dSen directory to your Path environment variable and if using the portable release you need to move or copy the 3dSen files to the `Emulators\3dSen\` folder.

 **Game setup**